rushabhmahale/ML-in-docker/README.md

 I Have created an salary ML model and that ML model is run in the Docker container

 ## [Model.py](https://github.com/rushabhmahale/ML-in-docker/blob/main/model.py)
-This is python code i have use and ihave installed library pandas scikit-learn to predict the model
+This is file contain of python code i have use and ihave installed library pandas scikit-learn to predict the model

 ## [Salary_Data.csv](https://github.com/rushabhmahale/ML-in-docker/blob/main/Salary_Data.csv)